JUPAS code: JS1207 MNE – Department of Mechanical Engineering (options: BEng Mechanical Engineering, BEng Nuclear and Risk Engineering)

 This major is a unique undergraduate programme in Hong Kong, aiming at meeting the current manpower requirements and also future economic challenges of Hong Kong.
 Students of this major will be trained in multi-disciplinary topics related to nuclear engineering and risk engineering.
 The major will concentrate on five related focus areas which are nuclear engineering, nuclear medicine and medical radiation, materials engineering, risk engineering, and crisis management.
 These five focus areas are in general aligned with three of the six industries of Hong Kong, namely testing and certification services, medical services, and environmental industries, which have been identified by the Hong Kong SAR Government as having clear advantages for further development.
 The following are some of the reasons why this major is needed:

-The major aims to equip the students with multi-disciplinary knowledge in nuclear engineering and risk engineering.
-Besides teaching the discipline-related technical knowledge, we will also help the students develop their problem solving skills so that they can analyze and solve a broad spectrum of engineering problems.
-The students will gain a sound foundation in the relevant disciplines through practical hands-on projects and extensive exposure to real-life scenarios through industrial placements and overseas exchange arrangements with a view to attaining the dynamic levels and standards required by highly competitive markets such as Hong Kong and mainland China.
+The major aim is to equip students with multi-disciplinary knowledge in nuclear engineering and risk engineering.
+Besides teaching the discipline-related technical knowledge, we will also help students develop their problem solving skills so that they can analyze and solve a broad spectrum of engineering problems.
+The students will gain a sound foundation in the relevant disciplines through practical hands-on projects and extensive exposure to real-life scenarios through industrial placements and overseas exchange arrangements with a view to attain the dynamic levels and standards required by the highly competitive markets such as Hong Kong and mainland China.

 To be eligible for admission, you must satisfy the University’s General Entrance Requirements, with at least one elective subject in Physics, Chemistry, Biology or Combined Science for HKDSE applicants.

 JUPAS HKDSE students will apply for admission to the Department of Mechanical Engineering (JS1207).
 They will enter a major after the first year of study.
 During their first year, students will study a broad range of Gateway Education (GE) and College core courses.
-The top 40% of students [based on (i) cumulative grade point average (CGPA) at the end of Semester B; (ii) no failed grades in any courses in Semesters A and B; and (iii) completion of at least 30 credit units in Semesters A and B, including the number of credit units specified by the College of Science and Engineering / respective Home Academic Unit for its required courses] will have free choice of the majors offered by the Department.
-The other 60% of students will be allocated a major of their choice, subject to the availability of places and the selection criteria set by the Department of Mechanical Engineering.
+The top 40% of students [based on (i) cumulative grade point average (CGPA) at the end of Semester B; (ii) no failed grades in any courses in Semesters A and B; and (iii) completion of at least 30 credit units in Semesters A and B, including the required courses specified by the College of Science and Engineering Home Department] will have free choice of the majors offered by the Department.
+The other 60% of students will be allocated a major of their choice, subject to the availability of places and the CGPA.

 Please refer to the Admissions Office’s website for the calculation of the admission score at http://www.admo.cityu.edu.hk/jupas_hkdse/assessment/bd/